Spooni-Development/spooni_development_website/README.md

 - 📚 **Documentation** – Comprehensive guides for 100+ mappings across all RDR2 regions and detailed script documentation
 - 🎨 **Props Gallery** – Interactive gallery with 15,000+ searchable game assets
+- 🌐 **Live Status** – Real-time server status monitoring for all SPOONI servers and external services
 - 👥 **Team Showcase** – Meet our developers, mappers, and artists
 - 🤝 **Partner Network** – Showcasing our community partners across multiple tiers
 - 🛠️ **Services** – Information about our development and mapping services
-- 📖 **Knowledge Base** – Detailed guides and tutorials for RedM development
+- 📖 **Knowledge Base** – Detailed guides, crash codes, and tutorials for RedM development

 **Why VitePress?** It's lightning-fast, markdown-based, and incredibly flexible.
 Perfect for building a modern web presence that combines documentation, galleries, and dynamic content – all without a complex CMS.